transloadit/uppy/.github/CONTRIBUTING.md

 [Yarn]: https://yarnpkg.com/

-Our website’s examples section is also our playground, please read the [Local Previews](#Local-previews) section to get up and running.

 ### Requiring files

 * If we are `require()`ing a file from the same subpackage, we can freely use relative imports as long as the required file is under the `src` directory (for example to import `@uppy/dashboard/src/utils/hi.js` from `@uppy/dashboard/src/index.js`, use `require('./utils/hi.js')`).